sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/processing-pipelines.md

   resource: bar
 ```

 If the field `threads` is set to `-1` (the default) it will automatically match the number of logical CPUs available.
-By default almost all Tyk Streams sources will utilise as many processing threads as have been configured, which makes horizontal scaling easy.
+By default almost all Tyk Streams sources will utilize as many processing threads as have been configured, which makes horizontal scaling easy.